roytang/blog/content/notes/2012/08/237738183692001282/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/237738183692001282/
+title: ''
 ---

-RT [@alvinjtang](https://twitter.com/alvinjtang/): RIP Sec.
+RIP Sec.
 Rebredo.
 One of the best one we have.